jaygajera17/E-commerce-project-springBoot/README.md

     db.password=[password, if any]
 ```

+if you met the error `java.lang.IllegalArgumentException: Could not resolve placeholder 'db.driver' in value "${db.driver}"`, maybe you should change your `mysql-connector-java` version in `pom.xml` file according to your mysql version, don't forget to reload your Maven project.

 Having done that, you must create some base data in the database.
 You can do that by running the `basedata.sql` script on the database.
 Check out Google for how to do that, because it depends on what tool you are using to access said database.

 ### Web Directories